 it is controlled (within the meaning of CTA 2010, s 1124 by a company falling as above)

 Except in relation to acquisitions or disposals of partnership assets pursuant to bona fide commercial arrangements, a person is connected with any person with whom he is in partnership, and with the spouse / civil partner or relative of any individual with whom he is in partnership.

-A company (including any body corporate or unincorporated association) is connected with another company if either:
+A company (including any body corporate or unincorporated association) is connected with another company i

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.